CDLUC3/ezid-service/creating-and-managing-shoulders.md

 In the above example, `idtype` would be replaced with `doi` or `ark` depending on which type of shoulder is being created.
 For DOIs, the `/` character after `idtype` is not used.

+ARK shoulders use lowercase, and DOI shoulders use uppercase (e.g., `b6` and `B6`).

 There are additional elements required for creating DOI shoulders.
 See the sections below.

 Once a shoulder creation command has been executed, the changes are reflected immediately in EZID.

 ### Create a new DataCite DOI shoulder

-`./manage.py shoulder-create-doi doi:12345/b6 "DOI Shoulder Name" --datacite "CDL.CDL"`
+`./manage.py shoulder-create-doi doi:12345/B6 "DOI Shoulder Name" --datacite "CDL.CDL"`

 In the above example, "CDL.CDL" denotes the datacenter (EZID parlance, known as a "repository" in DataCite's system) associated with the shoulder.
 A datacenter/repository key is required for every DataCite shoulder in EZID.